troglobit/finit/README.md

 * *initctl.so*: Extends finit with a traditional `initctl` functionality.

+* *netlink.so*: Listens to Linux kernel Netlink events for gateway and interfaces.
+These events are then sent to the Finit service monitor for services that may want to be SIGHUP'ed on new default route or interfaces going up/down.

 * *resolvconf.so*: Setup necessary files for `resolvconf` at startup.

+* *time.so*: RFC 868 (rdate) plugin.
+Start as inetd service.
+Useful for testing inetd filtering — BusyBox has an rdate (TCP) client.

 * *tty.so*: Watches `/dev`, using inotify, for new device nodes (TTY's) to start/stop getty consoles on them on demand.
 Useful when plugging